4src/lorax/CONTRIBUTING.md

 - Stored in a local `eg` in a file called `egs.lua`.
 - Named (e.g.) `eg.tag_help_text()` where `tag` is how we can call it from the command line and `help_text` is what is displayed in help text (with the `_` replaced by a space),
-- Tests will run in any order.
 - Tests that return `false` will add 1 to a `fails` counter.
-- When tests terminate, they return `fails` to the operating system.
+  - And when tests terminate, they return `fails` to the operating system.

 ## Make tools and short cuts